 If I get poison ivy, I DO NOT scratch as it can potentially break the skin and cause infection under the skin and also can spread the oil and cause more itching; DO NOT use hot water because it will open the skin pores and force the oil deeper into the skin and also spread it around; and DO NOT use coconut oil!
 I did that once and made my forearms blow up really scarey and I had to soak my arms in a dish pan full of ice and water as often as I could stand or had time for to bring down the swelling and remove the poison ivy oil.

 Here is a music video for fun; but I prefer Jewel Weed over calamine lotion.
-I suggest getting up to dance and squat and grind your hips in circular motion because exercise helps to strengthen the immune system and build a strong healthy body.
-Maybe I will make a video of me dancing to this song? lol.
+I suggest getting up to dance because exercise helps to strengthen the immune system and build a strong healthy body. :) Maybe I will make a video of me dancing to this song? lol.